 The Northern Forest Atlas is a project of the Northern Forest Atlas Foundation, a tax-exempt corporation registered in New York State, guided by a volunteer board.

-Dr. Amy Vedder teaches at Yale University, and is best known for her work with gorillas in Rwanda and books In the Kingdom of Gorillas and African Rain Forest Ecology and Conservation.
-Amy is well known for her conservation work in the wilds of the US and in Africa, and will be the next president of the Northern Forest Atlas Foundation.
+Our new President of the Northern Forest Atlas Foundation, Dr. Amy Vedder, teaches at Yale University, and is best known for her many years of work with gorillas in Rwanda and books In the Kingdom of Gorillas and African Rain Forest Ecology and Conservation.
+Amy is also well known for her conservation work in the wilds of the US and Africa.

-Staff & Collaborators
+Jerry Jenkins & his Collaborators

-Jerry Jenkins directs the Atlas project.
+Jerry Jenkins expertly directs and leads the Atlas project.
 He is a former staff scientist with the Wildlife Conservation Society Adirondack Program and does field work, photography, writing, graphics, and design for the Atlas project.
 He was trained in physics and philosophy and has fifty years of field experience as a botanist and ecologist in the northern forest.
 In addition to the publications shown on this website, he is the author of The Adirondack Atlas, Acid Rain in the Adirondacks, Protecting Biodiversity on Conservation Easements, and Climate Change in the Adirondacks.
 He has received, among other honors, the Harold K. Hochschild award from the Adirondack Museum (Adirondack Experience) and the W.S.Cooper award from the Ecological Society of America.

 Brett Engstrom is a botanist and natural-resource ecologist from Marshfield, Vermont.
 He has thirty years of field experience in the northern forest, and is an expert in grasses and sedges.
 He is providing ecological information and helping edit the Woody Plants guide, and will be a co-author of the Sedge and Grass guides.

 Sue Williams, from Rowe, Massachusetts, is a naturalist, consulting botanist, and artist.
 She and her daughter studied bryology with Howard Crum at Eagle Hill in the early 1990s.
 She went on to become one of the best field bryologists in the east; her daughter went on to become a soloist with Ballet West.
-She is currently helping with moss inventories and ecological mapping for the Atlas, is co-author of our Moss Digital Atlas, and author of An Ecological Guide to Mosses and Common Liverworts of the Northeast.
+Sue is currently helping with moss inventories and ecological mapping for the Atlas, is co-author of our Moss Digital Atlas, and author of An Ecological Guide to Mosses and Common Liverworts of the Northeast.

 Larry Master, from Keene, N.Y., has sixty years of experience as a naturalist, zoologist, and photographer.
 He was for many years chief zoologist for The Nature Conservancy and NatureServe.
 He has studied animals at many sites throughout the northern forest and taken photographs all over the world.
 Some of his photos may be seen here.
 He is on the board of the Atlas Foundation and has contributed the mammal and bird pictures for this website.